 More than 100 years ago, Dr. Montessori created a method of education which focuses upon development of the whole child.
 Science and modern educational theory are only just now catching up with her.
 Through her work, she came to understand both the unique and universal needs of children.
 She was able to apply her scientific knowledge as a doctor in designing a classroom environment which considers every aspect of the child.
 Dr. Montessori laid out a philosophy which promotes peace, independence, respect and friendship.
 She designed manipulative, academic materials for an extremely broad range of abilities and created a method of training teachers to guide children through their own developmental pathways.
 At MAB we combine all of these elements with a faculty of master teachers to provide an authentic Montessori experience for each child and parent.

 The Montessori classroom is filled with opportunities for success.
-There is also ample opportunity for mistakes.
-However, lessons are designed and presented in a manner which allows the child to make mistakes and still find his own solution for success.
-Even the smallest successes such as carrying a pitcher of water without spilling, builds self-reliance and confidence grows.
+However, lessons are designed and presented in a manner which allows the child to make mistakes and still find his own solution.
+Even the smallest successes, such as carrying a pitcher of water without spilling, build self-reliance.
+As a result, confidence grows.
 Likewise, cleaning up one’s own spill brings its own success as well.
-Children are given choices and responsibility, and they have significant ownership in their classrooms.
+Children are given choices and responsibility and they have significant ownership in their classrooms.
 Each child learns to lead, follow and how to choose between the two.
 The resulting confidence is crucial to reinforcing the child’s understanding of himself.
 A knowledge of and confidence in one’s own abilities creates a desire to find new challenges and clears a path for life-long learning.